CatalystCode/facenetapi/README.md

 This project makes use of the [facenet](https://github.com/davidsandberg/facenet) project.
 You will have to follow setup instructions from this project for the facenet neural network to function.

+Download the pre-trained [model](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk) and extract into "facenet/src/models"

 *Work complete:*
 * detect faces by passing an image URL
-* store faces in a postgresql db
+* ~~store faces in a postgresql db~~
 * display detection results in demo site
+* verify two images contain the same face and display results in demo page

 *To-do list:*
-* verify two images are the same person with degree of confidence
 * similar face search
 * deployment instructions/setup